Yelunina/rsschool-cv/cv.md

 ### **GMBH Fifth Element Plus, sales manager 2008-2010**

-+support and training of new employees
++ support and training of new employees

 ### GMBH OSE, assistant manager 2002-2008

-+recruitment and invitation of personnel
++ recruitment and invitation of personnel

 ### School Sasynivska , teacher 2000 -2001